unleaktrade/generate_keypair/README.md

   - A hardware wallet
   - An encrypted keystore or secret management system

-Remember: **Anyone with access to your private key can control your funds.**
+Remember: **Anyone with access to your secret key can control your funds.**

 ---